Chelsea Sugar Factory

 Is your sugar fair trade?

-No Chelsea Sugar products are currently certified Fair Trade.
+Currently no Chelsea Sugar products are certified Fair Trade.
 However, all of Chelsea Sugar’s unrefined sugar is produced entirely at source putting the value back where it matters most – in the country of origin.
 We believe this is a fair, responsible and ethical way to trade sugar.
 More information on fair trade sugar is available at http://www.fairtrade.net/sugar.html

 What's the difference between Unrefined and Refined Sugar?

 “Unrefined” in terms of sugar means that it is still processed, but only into a crystallised form.
 The difference between refined versus unrefined is that unrefined sugar goes through the minimal amount of processing, within its country of origin, in order to maintain its superior quality.
 Unrefined sugar therefore retains much more of sugar’s natural nutrients, such as calcium, iron and magnesium.
 This is the key benefit of unrefined sugar.
 Refined sugar involves more processing than unrefined sugar, and generally lacks phosphorus, calcium, iron, magnesium, and potassium.

 How does Caster Sugar differ from White Sugar?

 Caster Sugar has a smaller crystal size than White Sugar.
 Caster Sugar is White Sugar that has been sieved through a fine mesh screen.
 The fine, regular sugar crystals dissolve quickly and caramelise evenly, making Caster Sugar an essential ingredient for the perfect pavlova, light sponge cakes, beverages and dressings.